ossuminc/riddl/doc/src/hugo/content/tooling/riddlc/_index.md

 weight: 10
 ---

-This section covers how to build, install and use the `riddlc` tool.
+This section covers how use the `riddlc` tool.

 {{< toc-tree >}}